MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-streaming-endpoint-how-to.md

 1. Create a Media Services account.
 A default Streaming Endpoint is created when you create the account.
 Creating a Managed Identity is required during the setup process.
 1. Create an Azure virtual network with the default settings.

-At this point, there's nothing in your virtual network your Media Services account has an Internet facing endpoint which includes an Internet facing Streaming Endpoint, Key Delivery, and Live Events.
+At this point, there's nothing in your virtual network.
+Your Media Services account has Internet facing endpoints which include a Streaming Endpoint, and Key Delivery.
 The next step will make the Streaming Endpoint private.

 ## Start the streaming endpoint